 If OpenGL drawing looks slightly out of focus, make sure that:

 Objects Are Misaligned

 The solution is to make sure that your drawing aligns on pixel boundaries rather than relying on points.
 You might also consider using Auto Layout for constraint-based, pixel-precise layout that works well for dynamic window changes.
-For more details, see Cocoa Auto Layout Guide.
+For more details, see Auto Layout Guide.